Escobar-Alejandro/demoapi-petstore/README.md

 Automation testing framework for the PerfDog store, built with TypeScript + Playwright.
 Currently focusing on backend testing due to the early stage of the project however there is placeholder code ready for the future web UI implementation.

+Project key: "PD" (Petstore Demo)

+A Trello board has been created to track tasks, stories and test cases.
+Please reach out to the workspace manager to be added.

 ## 1) Current scope

 - API controllers in `api/` for Petstore Swagger endpoints: